 The Price Isn’t Always Cheaper

 Although the price of what you’re hoping to buy may be cheaper than in a retail store, there are other pricing factors involved.
 For one thing, when buying directly from China, you have to pay according to their rules.
 This doesn’t mean that you’re obligated to use Yuan.
 The currency you use will instead be converted into it.
 How much you have to pay depends on the conversion rates.
-In addition, you also have to consider the taxes and delivery fees that will be added to the total cost.
+You also have to consider the taxes and delivery fees that will be added to the total cost.
+They say that time is money, and according to ShopToMyDoor, it can take over a month for an international shipment to travel the distance and clear customs.
+So on top of all the other factors, you’ll have to decide if the time spent waiting for your product is worth your while.

 With this knowledge in mind, the choice of purchasing technology directly from China is certainly worth considering.
 If it makes sense for the part that you need and you’ve found a reliable company in China to deal with, you can save money by eliminating the middleman.